watkins-matt/home-assistant-google-keep-sync/README.md

 Choose the approach that best fits your workflow.
 You cannot use both simultaneously—enabling auto sort disables manual reordering.

+## Empty Items

+Google Keep allows creating empty items, which some users use as visual separators between groups of items.
+By default, empty items are filtered out since Home Assistant doesn't support displaying empty todo items.

+### Empty Item Placeholder

+If you use empty items as separators in Google Keep, you can enable the **Empty Item Placeholder** option in the integration settings.
+When configured:

+- Empty items from Google Keep are displayed using your chosen placeholder text (e.g., `---`)
+- Creating an item with the placeholder text in Home Assistant syncs as an empty item to Google Keep
+- Choose placeholder text that you won't use for actual list items

+**Note:** This feature is incompatible with auto-sort.
+When auto-sort is enabled, the placeholder option is automatically disabled since empty items would sort to the top of the list.

 ## Services

 As a result of the fact that we are working directly with native todo entities, you can